 The sights north of Nevşehir may not be as famous as their central Cappadocian cousins, but don't believe for a second that this means they're second rate.
 Hiding just off the road to Gülşehir is one of the region's most fabulous fresco-filled churches, while Hacıbektaş is the spiritual home of the fascinating Bektașı Alevi sect.

-The countryside immediately around Avanos is home to a couple of sights which can easily be tacked onto a day spent exploring the town. Özkonak Underground City is the most interesting, particularly if you want to explore one of Cappadocia's famed subterranean dwellings without the crowds.
+The countryside immediately around Avanos is home to a couple of sights that can easily be tacked onto a day spent exploring the town. Özkonak Underground City is the most interesting, particularly if you want to explore one of Cappadocia's famed subterranean dwellings without the crowds.